John Edwin Cook: Cook betrays his colleagues

 Cook has a posthumous bad reputation because, alone among Brown's raiders, he gave a complete confession, naming all names involved, including those that were still at large.
-Su cuñado, el gobernador de Indiana, Ashbel Willard, partidario de la esclavitud, llegó a Charles Town y dispuso que se imprimiera la confesión de Cook, con la esperanza de obtener clemencia del tribunal, o un indulto del Gobernador.
-His brother-in-law, the pro-slavery Governor of Indiana Ashbel Willard, came to Charles Town and arranged to have Cook's confession printed, in the hope of obtaining mercy from the court,} or a pardon from the Governor.
+His brother-in-law, the pro-slavery Governor of Indiana Ashbel Willard, came to Charles Town and arranged to have Cook's confession printed, in the hope of obtaining mercy from the court, or a pardon from the Governor.
 The strategy was not successful and Cook was tried, convicted of all charges except treason, and executed.
 His confession accomplished nothing in terms of obtaining any mercy from the court.